-Self-promotion, for most authors, is awkward.
+Self-promotion, for most authors, is a daunting proposition.
+It can be a cringe-worthy endeavor fraught with fears of embarrassment, ego-deflation and just-plain awkward moments.
 Telling people how great your book is just doesn’t come naturally for many people.
 Traditional wisdom is to let others say how good you are, or when it comes to book marketing, how good your book is.
 After all, that’s one of the reasons you hire a book publicist.

 But even as book publicists, the best approach isn't telling media how good a book is, but showing or presenting information that shows how good it is.
 You’ll never, or at least rarely, see a professional book publicist say or write, “this book is great!.”
 Rather, we highlight compelling and newsworthy elements of a book and draw an editor, book reviewer or producer in, and persuade them to take interest.

 Even if you have a publicist, book marketing is a team effort, so some elements of self-promotion will be necessary.
 Yes, you may be hiring a professional, but publicists need you to be a partner, someone willing to confidently engage media and skillfully talk about your book via broadcast interviews or conversations with print media.

 Here are a few quick tips to help the self-promoting author:

 - Maximize the power of social media.
 Online social platforms enable you to engage with potential fans and readers in an easier manner than speaking personally to someone.
 Be active, connect, and give followers a reason to be interested in you and your book.
 And social media, actually, is not a place for self-promotion – it’s about promoting yourself and book by providing information and giving something to people.
 You don't tweet “My book is great!
 Buy it now!”
 Rather, make meaningful connections by offering something to people – whether it’s great information from a non-fiction book, or fun contests related to your novel.